IEC 60904-9:2020 Standard for Solar Simulators

 G2V’s Pico achieves Class A spectral match with a spectral coverage of 100% and the lowest spectral deviation of 13%.

-The Pico also has Class A spectra match.
-Its spectrum makes it clear that it too achieves a 100% spectral coverage, while having the lowest spectral deviation of all the simulators we’ve considered above at 13%.
+The Pico also has a Class A spectra match.
+Its spectrum clearly shows that it achieves 100% spectral coverage while having the lowest spectral deviation of all the simulators we’ve considered above, at 13%.

 TL;DR – Quick Summary of the new IEC 60904-9-2020 Standards